TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

-*   Collier deputy shoots man who had fake gun Published 10/19/2012 at 2:59 p.m.
-*   Prep Football: Chat, scores, videos, photos and stories from Week 8 Updated 10/19/2012 at 11:33 p.m.
-0 comments
-*   Sheriff’s Office investigating deputy-involved shooting of man with fake gun Published 10/19/2012 at 9:11 p.m.
+*   Collier Sheriff's Office releases names of deputies in East Naples shooting Published 10/20/2012 at 11:49 a.m.
-*   Ryan: Florida to decide 'what kind of country we're going to have' Updated 10/18/2012 at 9:50 p.m.
-224 comments
+*   Countdown to debate: Romney ups criticism of Obama's second-term plans Published 10/20/2012 at 12:11 p.m.
+81 comments
-*   Witnesses: Deputy shot man outside of 7-Eleven in East Naples Updated 10/19/2012 at 11:34 a.m.
+*   Do you vote based on a candidate's character?
+Take our survey!
+Published 10/20/2012 at 7:00 a.m.
+12 comments
+*   Worsening red tide brings dead fish onto Naples-area beaches Published 10/20/2012 at 7:00 a.m.
+15 comments
+*   Coin toss: Blaming Obama, East Naples man accused of throwing pennies at Dems Published 10/20/2012 at 10:10 p.m.
+20 comments

-Photo Galleries 7-Eleven Shooting Prep Football: Naples vs. Palmetto Ridge Prep Football: Barron Collier vs…
+Photo Galleries Stiletto Sprint 2012 7-Eleven Shooting Prep Football: Cypress Lake vs. Estero

 *   Ryan: Florida to decide 'what kind of country we're going to have' Published 10/18/2012 at 1:01 p.m.
-224 comments
+245 comments
-*   Face to face: Obama, Romney in crackling debate Published 10/16/2012 at 5:05 p.m.
-409 comments
+*   Countdown to debate: Romney ups criticism of Obama's second-term plans Published 10/20/2012 at 12:11 p.m.
+81 comments
 *   Obama, Romney seek support from women after debate Published 10/17/2012 at 8:59 p.m.
 90 comments
 *   Witnesses: Deputy shot man outside of 7-Eleven in East Naples Published 10/19/2012 at 9:27 a.m.
-*   Reports: Man fought with officers, defecated in pants Published 10/17/2012 at 6:44 p.m.
-53 comments

-*   In the Know: More than 25 new restaurants to open in Naples area this season Published 10/10/2012 at 5:14 a.m.
-46 comments
+*   Letter: I told you so Published 10/19/2012 at 4:00 a.m.
+45 comments

 *   Planned North Naples resort community more proof local economy on rebound, some say Published 10/18/2012 at 5:00 a.m.
 54 comments
 *   RECALL: Kellogg's Frosted Mini-Wheats may contain metal Published 10/11/2012 at 1:40 p.m.
 10 comments
+*   In the Know: More than 25 new restaurants to open in Naples area this season Published 10/10/2012 at 5:14 a.m.
+46 comments
 *   Naples CEO's email urges workers to elect new president Nov.
 6 Published 10/15/2012 at 7:20 p.m.
-289 comments
+290 comments
 *   In the Know: What can and can't be recycled in Collier County?
 Published 10/15/2012 at 5:00 a.m.
 12 comments

 Weather